hangnt1623/Vendor-Reliability-Assessment-for-Procurement-Optimization-using-PowerBI/README.md

 - Procurement Costs are volatile and increasing, independent of Reliability Score:
   + Total Cost has sharply increased and fluctuated heavily from mid-2013 to late 2014, despite improvements in the components contributing to the Vendor Reliability Score.
 This points to a significant cost management challenge not directly reflected in reliability metrics.

+- Freight & Tax Dynamics
+  + After Q2 2013, Freight Amount consistently surpassed Tax Amount -> This indicates a shift in cost structure, likely due to increased shipping distances, rising fuel prices, higher volumes, or a reliance on more expensive shipping methods.
+This trend directly contributes to the overall rising costs and highlights freight as a key area for cost optimization strategies.

 ***Recommendations***